 As a doula I often remind moms that labor works best when uninterrupted.
 Given the opportunity to blossom, oxytocin surges and labor will power along in a beautiful and primal way.
 If adrenaline kicks in, perhaps because of fear, negativity, worry, or loud hospital corridor noises … a good labor pattern could be thrown off course.

 Similarly, as a lactation consultant, I remind mothers that the same holds true for getting breastfeeding off to the best start possible.
 Breastfeeding is a symbiotic dance of intuitive and primal bonding, where disruption and interference can lead the pair astray.
-Left alone to explore, most babies do just fine given space to trust and use its five senses.
-No sales gimmicks, no merchandising, no fancy pillows or swaddling cloth.
+Even that first bath that hospitals love to do – will wipe clean all those scents and smells that calm a baby, and bring it into balance with mother.
+Left alone to explore, most babies do just fine given space to trust and to use its five senses.
 Just mama and baby, skin to skin.

 A baby needs to smell you.
 Let baby be on your body, skin to skin, smelling your oils and scent.
 When fresh from the womb, decline a “bath” in the nursery (babies aren’t dirty after all) and request to wash your baby yourself in your own time.
 Let the womb scent imprint on your baby those first hours.
 Rub any vernix into babies skin rather than wash away.
 These smells will trigger awareness in your baby that she is right where she needs to be – near you!